amrullah/mastering_java/README.md

 # mastering_java
-Java Practice for the "Java Masterclass" course by Tim Buchalka on Udemy
+Java Practice for the "Java Programming Masterclass for Software Developers" course by Tim Buchalka on Udemy